joerobertberry/bonita-doc/md/work-execution-audit.md

   * registrationDate: date at which the work was registered
   * abnormalExecutionDetected: if we detected that there might be execution issue on that work

-For theses cases it also produce an _Info_ log when the work was finally executed.
+For theses cases it also produces an _Info_ log when the work was finally executed.

 A _reschedule_ happens when a work can't be executed right now because some other work already locked the same process instance.